porter2311/BeachSafety/README.md

 ### Sketches

 Untested, but should work according to the docs.
+Need to add batteries to the sketches.

 ![Transmitter](https://github.com/ericrohlfs/beachsafety/raw/master/BeachSafety2018_GPS_Transmitter.png)